Tories will not return £10m from donor in racism row, minister suggests

 Mr Sunak faces a grilling by Labour leader Sir Keir Starmer during Prime Minister’s Questions later on Wednesday after the fallout intensified on Tuesday night following a Guardian report of further comments allegedly made by Mr Hester.

-According to the paper, Mr Hester, the chief executive of healthcare software firm The Phoenix Partnership (TPP), allegedly referred to “no room for the Indians” during a crowded meeting, and suggested they “climb on the roof, like on the roof of the train there”.
+According to the paper, Mr Hester, the chief executive of healthcare software firm The Phoenix Partnership, allegedly referred to “no room for the Indians” during a crowded meeting, and suggested they “climb on the roof, like on the roof of the train there”.

+Labour and the Liberal Democrats have demanded the Tories return the money he donated to the party.

+Shadow paymaster general Jonathan Ashworth said he found it “absolutely astonishing” that the party was not moving to do so.

 Ms Abbott herself said the reported comments were “frightening” and “alarming” given that two MPs – Jo Cox and Sir David Amess – have been murdered in recent years.